Mofarrell1967/Staff-Analysis-Dashboards/README.md

 The features enabled on the Task Dashboard are;

 1. Row Graphs for the 'Name', 'Worktype', 'Priority' & 'Platform' fields
-2. A table showing "name", "date", "worktype", "platform", "duration", "priority", "id", "zone"
+2. A table showing "name", "date", "Worktype", "platform", "duration", "priority", "id", "zone"
 3. A mouse click on any graph bar will apply a filter to show the data for the selections
 4. Multiple selections can be applied and the filter will then apply to the selection range
-5. A 'reset' button has been added to the page to clear the filtering and user can also unfilter single selections also
+5. A 'reset' button has been added to the page to clear the filtering and user can also un-filter single selections also
 6. A User Guide Modal is available with instructions for using the dashboard
 7. The table will automatically filter the records display based on what filtering has been applied to the graphs
 8.  a link to the Time Analysis Dashboard is also enabled on the screen for quick and easy transition to the alternative analysis page